ROCm/rocDecode/docs/what-is-rocDecode.md

 There are three main components in rocDecode SDK, as shown below,

 - Demuxer - Demuxer is based on FFmpeg, a leading multimedia framework.
-For more information, refer to https://ffmpeg.org/about.html.
+For more information, refer to the [FFmpeg website](https://ffmpeg.org/about.html).
 - Video Parser APIs
 - Video Decode APIs